-Caffeine is often used as a stimulate and a recipe to treat low energy level.
+Caffeine is often used as a stimulant and an antidote to treat low energy levels.

 Every morning people wake up and make coffee and/or drink energy drinks to get through their day.

-Caffeine acts as a stimulant in the body but may put an increased demand on certain hormones (including cortisol and catecholamines such as epinephrine and nor-epinephrine).
+Caffeine acts as a stimulant in the body but may put increased demand on certain hormones (including cortisol and catecholamines such as epinephrine and norepinephrine).